Holzgerlingen: Sculptures

-In the North of Holzgerlingen there is the Holzgerlinger Wald, a forest with hiking and cycling trails.
-It is also home to birdlife such as Great Spotted Woodpecker, Short-toed Tree creeper, and Eurasian Nuthatch, as well as mammals like foxes and deer.
+In the north of Holzgerlingen there is the Holzgerlinger Wald, a forest with hiking and cycling trails.
+It is also home to birdlife such as the great spotted woodpecker, black woodpecker, short-toed treecreeper, Eurasian nuthatch, mistle thrush, and crested tit, as well as mammals like foxes and deer.

 Youth

 The city possesses a youth center which hosts youth-oriented events, such as midnight sports.